itsloganmann/VLM2Vec/README.md

 ## Multi-Vector Retriever Evaluation Add-on

-Alongside the core VLM2Vec release, this repository now ships with a Colab-first workflow focused on reproducing the "More Retriever Implementations for Latest Multi-Vector Models" effort.
-It delivers production-grade retriever wrappers, a resumable MMEB-V2 benchmarking harness, pinned configuration presets, and rigorous validation for multi-vector scoring.
+Alongside the core VLM2Vec release, this repository now ships with a Colab-first workflow focused on benchmarking NVIDIA's NemoRetriever Colembed 3B on MMEB-V2.
+It delivers a production-grade retriever wrapper, a resumable MMEB-V2 benchmarking harness, pinned configuration presets, and rigorous validation for multi-vector scoring.

 ### Highlights

-- **Retriever implementations** for Vidore ColQwen2.5, NVIDIA NemoRetriever Colembed 3B, and Nomic ColNomic 3B, including hybrid multi-/single-vector support.
+- **Retriever implementation** for NVIDIA NemoRetriever Colembed 3B with dry-run utilities for fast validation.
-- **Processor resilience** that automatically patches ColQwen2 pre-processing and swaps to a slow tokenizer when needed (no manual `sed` or hub edits required in Colab).
+- **Lightweight configuration** tuned for A100 or L4 runtimes, with quick smoke and full-run presets.
 - **Scoring utilities** implementing MaxSim late interaction, hybrid scoring, static padding, and optional hierarchical token compression.
 - **Caching and resume tooling** with SHA-256 keyed Torch caches, disk persistence, and Google Drive-friendly resume metadata.
 - **Evaluation harness** that pre-encodes candidates, streams MMEB-V2 partitions, and aggregates Precision@1 metrics with CSV/JSON exports.